nbareil/justanothergeek.chdir.org/content/post/seccomp-as-sandboxing-solution.md

 SECCOMP is the perfect solution for a sandbox because the kernel attack surface is really small!
-For the record, in the whole kernel security history, no vulnerability was ever found in theses syscalls.
+For the record, in the whole kernel security history, no vulnerability was ever found in these syscalls.

 The downside of this feature is its limitation!
-Once in SECCOMP mode, it is impossible to do anything except some arithmetics.
+Once in SECCOMP mode, it is impossible to do anything except some arithmetic.
 Another SECCOMP problem is that the action of entering in SECCOMP mode is voluntary: the program needs to issue itself a `prctl()` call with appropriate
 arguments: that means the application needs to be developed